gSchool/third-quarter-project-proposals/README.md

 We would need instructions, landings, and buttons.

 ## What inputs are needed to generate those outputs?
-Users would interacte with our page and use predetermined key strokes to navigate through the games.
+Users would interacts with our page and use predetermined key strokes to navigate through the games.

 ## What technologies will you use that weren't covered in class?
 Django and Python